Top Picnic Spots in Boulder

 Before you get to Eldorado Canyon State Park on Hwy.
 170, turn off at this trailhead to find several creek-side picnic tables shaded by towering cottonwood trees.
 Just beyond are rocky, pine-tree-dotted foothills and a network of paths that accommodate a variety of hiking levels.
 Or make your picnic on the banks of peaceful South Boulder Creek, near the trailhead.

 There are so many choices in Boulder when it comes to shopping for perfect picnic provisions.
-For starters, try the aforementioned Cured, which has a whole picnic menu!
-Ideal Market, Sprouts, Whole Foods, Trader Joe's and Lucky’s Market are great grocery store options with amazing delis.
+For starters, try the aforementioned Dedalus Wine Shop & Market, which has a whole picnic menu!
+Ideal Market, Sprouts, Whole Foods, Trader Joe's and Lucky's are great grocery store options with amazing delis.
 Dish Gourmet and Le Frigo are more great options with to-die-for nibbles.

 ...and Picnic Baskets